InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/good-first-project.md

 This pattern presents a framework (_Project-Process-People_ model) and an _accompanying tool_ as one specific implementation of the framework for identifying the _fitness_ of an InnerSource project.
 The framework is based on prior work by [Klaas-Jan Stol and Brian Fitzgerald](https://ulir.ul.ie/bitstream/handle/10344/4443/Stol_2014_inner.pdf?sequence=2) and [Silona Bonewald](https://innersourcecommons.org/assets/files/InnerSourceChecklist.pdf), and helps to find promising candidate InnerSource projects by assessing their InnerSource-readiness.

-Based on previous work, we hypothesize that the _fitness_ of a project can be measured by examining the characteristics of the project, the tools used and the organizational practices, and the readiness of the team in-charge, which we call the  _Project-Process-People model_.
+We hypothesize that the _fitness_ of a project can be measured by examining the characteristics of the project, the tools used and the organizational practices, and the readiness of the team in-charge, which we call the  _Project-Process-People model_.
 We suggest two sub-factors within each which overall provides __six__ dimensions to measure the fitness of candidate projects.

 ### List of factors to assess InnerSource Fitness